andrewcumming/phys457/_sources/lecture17.md

 You can see more of the details of the perturbation theory in each limit worked out in Townsend section 11.4.

 ## The "real" hydrogen atom: fine structure

+We saw that there are $n^2$ degenerate states in each energy level of the hydrogen atom, or actually $2n^2$ once we include the electron spin.
+In fact there are relativistic effects that break this degeneracy at the level

+$$\left({v_e\over c}\right)^2 \approx {2E\over m_e c^2}\approx (Z\alpha)^2\approx 5\times 10^{-5} Z^2.$$

+These small shifts are known as the *fine structure*.
+There are three contributions (see Townsend section 11.5): (i) the correction from using the relativistic expression for energy rather than non-relativistic, (ii) the spin-orbit interaction, and (iii) the Darwin term.
+The first is straightforward to deal with, and the third requires relativistic quantum mechanics to derive.
+We'll focus on the spin-orbit correction, which is a further example of finding the correct basis to diagonalize the perturbation to the Hamiltonian.